aldefouw/redcap_cypress/README.md

 Although configuring your environment is outside the scope of this document, there are several consortium members who have successfully configured Docker containers.

-**If you need help getting started with Docker, consider looking at or downloading Andy Martin's [REDCap Docker Compose](https://github.com/123andy/redcap-docker-compose) repository.**
+**If you need help getting started with Docker, you can use the following repository as a starting point: [REDCap Docker](https://github.com/aldefouw/redcap_docker) repository.

-Alternatively, if you understand how REDCap works well, you can use Adam De Fouw's lightweight [REDCap Docker](https://github.com/aldefouw/redcap_docker) repository.
 Please note that this repository requires the REDCap source files to be on your machine.

 ---
 ### Test Framework